Skip to content

 How to Prevent Tartar

-So, how can you prevent the need to remove tartar in the first place?
-Some people are more prone to tartar than others.
-However, it generally increases with age, and medications can also contribute to it.
-The best approach is to remove the precursor, the soft plaque.
-This can be done by brushing your teeth thoroughly twice a day.
+And what can you do preventively so you don’t have to remove tartar at all?
+Some people are more prone to tartar, while others are less so.
+But generally, it increases with age, and medications can also promote it.
+The best approach is to eliminate the precursor, the soft deposit.
+This can be done with thorough brushing twice a day.

 Another tip: Eat raw vegetables and cheese.
-Both foods can help.
+Both foods are said to help prevent plaque.

 With material from dpa